Sex And Age Discrimination Is Without Cause

 At The Law Offices of Michael T. Smith, your outrage is our outrage.
 When you’ve been discriminated against because you are male or female, are pregnant, have been sexually harassed, or are considered too old or too young, we don’t like to settle with those who have aggrieved you.
 We prefer to fight for justice.

 There are strong federal and Illinois laws protecting you from discrimination.
-Take advantage of all that they offer by hiring a seasoned and relentless sex and age discrimination lawyer in Naperville, DuPage County and throughout northern Illinois.
+Take advantage of all that they offer by hiring a seasoned and relentless sex and age discrimination lawyer in Naperville, and throughout northern Illinois and surrounding counties.